IBM-EPBL/IBM-Project-41702-1660644277/README.md

 Registers by giving the details as a donor.

-The database will have all the details and if a user posts a request then the concerned blood group donors will get notified about it.
+The database will have all the details and if a user posts a request then the concerned blood group donors will get notified about it.<br>
                 DEMO VIDEO LINK: https://www.youtube.com/watch?v=YgcAibN7Q-Y